shom-fr/xoa/doc/configure.rst

 ------------------

-You can permanently change default settings by editing the xoa user configuration file, which is typicall here on linux:
+You can permanently change default settings by editing the xoa user configuration file, which is typically here on linux:
 :file:`~/.local/share/xoa/xoa.cfg`.
 Use the following command to see where this is located: